evolvingstuff/vdw2/content/posts/40-cents-of-vitamin-d-given-once-during-pregnancy-reduced-respiratory-problems-by-3-percent.md

 This study aimed to evaluate the association between maternal gestational Vitamin D3 supplementation and early respiratory health in offspring.
 This was a population-based record-linkage study which used data from the French National Health Database System.

-Maternal Vitamin D3 supplementation consisted of a single high oral dose of cholecalciferol,  **(100,000 IU) from the seventh month of pregnancy, according to national <span style="color:orange;">(French)</span> guidelines** .
+Maternal Vitamin D3 supplementation consisted of a single high oral dose of cholecalciferol,  **(100,000 IU) from the seventh month of pregnancy, according to national<span style="color:#00F;">(French)</span> guidelines** .
 In total, 125,756 term-born singleton children were included, of which 37% had respiratory illness defined as hospital admission due to respiratory causes or inhalation treatment up to 24 months of age.

 Infants prenatally exposed to maternal Vitamin D3 supplementation (n = 54,596) were more likely to have a longer gestational age (GA) at birth (GA 36–38 weeks, 22% vs. 20%, p < 0.001 in exposed vs. non-exposed infants, respectively).